pingidentity/pingidentity-devops-getting-started/docs/reference/dockerImagesRef.md

 ---
 title: DevOps Docker Images Reference
 ---
-# DevOps Docker Images Reference
+# DevOps Docker images reference

+The reference documents for our Docker images include references to:

+* Related Docker images
+* Ports exposed for the container
+* Environment variables for the image
+* Associated deployment information

-The reference documents for our Docker images include references to related Docker images, ports exposed for the container, environment variables for the image, and associated deployment information.
-The reference documents are auto-generated from each new build, so are always current.
+The reference documents are auto-generated from each new build, so they are always current.